josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 Instead of occasional expeditionary intervention, the Armed Forces entered a period of sustained operational demand.

-This matters because force design is not tested only by:
+That changes the force-design question.

+It is no longer only:

 > **Can the force perform this operation?**

-It is also tested by:
+It becomes:

-> **Can the force keep performing operations at this intensity without degrading the people and systems underneath it?**
+> **Can the force keep doing this without degrading the people, equipment and systems underneath it?**

-The answer depends upon:
+That depends upon:

 - deployment frequency;
 - personnel;